 Monolithos is a coastal village of Santorini, on the east side of the island, 8 km east of Fira.
-Home to only 405 people, this offbeat village got its name from the big homonymous rock on which the church of Agios Ioannis has been built.
+Home to only 405 people, this offbeat village got its name from the big homonymous rock on which the church of Agios Ioannis was built.

 Although small and quiet, Monolithos hosts the Santorini State Airport, as well as the only tomato factory that operates today on the island and belongs to the Union of Thera Products Cooperatives.

 On the striking beach of Monolithos, you will find the well-known black sand of Santorini, remnants of the island’s volcanic past.
-The black sand is so fine, in fact, that during winter it fills the whole area and the road.
-The beach of Monolithos was very popular at the time when the only beach bar in Santorini lied in its premises.
+The black sand is so fine, in fact, that during winter, it fills the whole area and the road.
+The beach of Monolithos was very popular at the time when the only beach bar in Santorini lay on its premises.

 It is the part of the beach that is most affected by the weather and the one that has not been turned into an organized beach, giving its visitors the freedom to choose a more hippy-ish beach Santorini experience.

 Near the traditional village of Pyrgos, at the top of the mountain of Profitis Ilias, is the monastery of Profitis Ilias.

 Its imposing facade with the large stone wall resembles a fortress.
 The monastery dates back to around 1711.
 In earlier times, the monastery had a large fortune; it even owned a ship, which was traded for the benefit of the monastery.

 At the same time, it was a spiritual center with great patriotic influence.
 From 1806 until 1845, it also functioned as a school where Greek language and literature were taught.

 The decline of the monastery began in 1860, while the buildings suffered severe damage during the catastrophic earthquake of 1956.